calcom/docker/README.md

 4. Rename `.env.example` to `.env` and then update `.env`

-5. Build and start Cal.com via docker compose
+5. Build the Cal.com docker image:

+    Note: Due to application configuration requirements, an available database is currently required during the build process.

+    a) If hosting elsewhere, configure the `DATABASE_URL` in the .env file, and skip the next step

+    b) If a local or temporary database is required, start a local database via docker compose.

     ```bash
-    docker compose up --build
+    docker compose up -d database
     ```

+6. Build Cal.com via docker compose

+    ```bash
+    docker compose build calcom
+    ```

+7. Start Cal.com via docker compose

+    (Most basic users, and for First Run) To run the complete stack, which includes a local Postgres database, Cal.com web app, and Prisma Studio:

+    ```bash
+    docker compose up -d
+    ```

+    To run Cal.com web app and Prisma Studio against a remote database, ensure that DATABASE_URL is configured for an available database and run:

+    ```bash
+    docker compose up -d calcom studio
+    ```

+    To run only the Cal.com web app, ensure that DATABASE_URL is configured for an available database and run:

+    ```bash
+    docker compose up -d calcom
+    ```

+    **Note: to run in attached mode for debugging, remove `-d` from your desired run command.**

-6. (First Run) Open a browser to [http://localhost:5555](http://localhost:5555) to look at or modify the database content.
+8. (First Run) Open a browser to [http://localhost:5555](http://localhost:5555) to look at or modify the database content.

     a.
 Click on the `User` model to add a new user record.

     b.
 Fill out the fields (remembering to encrypt your password with [BCrypt](https://bcrypt-generator.com/)) and click `Save 1 Record` to create your first user.

-7. Open a browser to [http://localhost:3000](http://localhost:3000) and login with your just created, first user.
+9. Open a browser to [http://localhost:3000](http://localhost:3000) (or your appropriately configured NEXT_PUBLIC_WEBAPP_URL) and login with your just created, first user.

 ## Configuration